 Greece is known for its islands – and Athens’ visitors can see three in a single day.
 There are two popular routes: Agistri, Moni and Aegina OR Hydra, Poros and Aegina.

-On the 3 Island Day Trip from Athens to Hydra, Poros and Aegina, travelers get to experience the incredible island of Hydra (one of our favorites) – as well as the port town of Poros and visit the ruins at Aegina.
-Book it!
+With this 3 Island Day Trip from Athens to Hydra, Poros and Aegina, travelers get to experience the incredible island of Hydra (one of our favorites) – as well as the port town of Poros and visit the ruins at Aegina.

 Pro Tip: Visitors can also plan their own day trip from Athens to Hydra using the fast ferry.
 Read our article for What To Do in Hydra to plan your time!